ThinkGeo/Desktop-Maps/README.md

 # ThinkGeo Desktop Maps

 Welcome!
 We're delighted that you're here.
 If you're new to ThinkGeo's Desktop Maps, we recommend starting with our Quick-Start Guides.
 These guides will walk you through the process of setting up a visually appealing map with external data and custom styling.
-Once you've reviewed the Quick-Start Guides, we highly suggest exploring our "How Do I" Sample, which contains numerous examples showcasing over 100 features of our Desktop Maps control.
+Once you've reviewed the Quick-Start Guides, we highly suggest exploring our "How Do I" Sample, which contains numerous examples showcasing over 100 features of our Desktop Map Control.

 ## Repository Layout